 Importantly, these indicators may be found at any point of the recruitment and employment process, meaning forced labour can occur while a worker is applying for a job and while working in the job itself.
-With an estimated 17 million people in cases of forced labour exploitation in the private sector, it is critical that businesses ensure steps are taken to identify when, where, and why workers may be at risk for forced labour throughout the supply chain.
+With an estimated 17.3 million people in cases of forced labour exploitation in the private sector, it is critical that businesses ensure steps are taken to identify when, where, and why workers may be at risk for forced labour throughout the value chain.

 Debt bondage is an indicator of forced labour because it can result in workers being unable to freely leave their employer until their debt is paid.
 According to the ILO, around one-fifth of all people in forced labour exploitation in the private economy are in situations of debt bondage.

-In 2022, in partnership with AIM-Progress, the HRC released ‘Guidance on the Repayment of Worker-paid Recruitment Fees and Related Costs’ to offer step-by-step guidance to employers on how to approach the topic of remediation if recruitment fees are detected in the supply chain.
+As a result, the second Priority Industry Principle, in line with the UN Guiding Principles on Business and Human Rights, the Dhaka Principles for Migration with Dignity, and the Employer Pays Principle (EPP), states that no Worker should pay for a job, and HRC members are working to ensure this Principle is upheld in their supply chains.
+In 2022, in partnership with AIM-Progress, the HRC released Guidance on the Repayment of Worker-paid Recruitment Fees and Related Costs to offer step-by-step guidance to employers on how to approach the topic of remediation if recruitment fees are detected in their supply chain.